pookleblinky/apocalyptic-vignettes/pbta/playermoves.md

 - Risk It All, relevant stat.
 When you have to ignore danger to accomplish something.
 - Go Medieval, Reckless.
 When you do a violence against an enemy.
-- Examine stuff thoroughly, Cool.
+- Check it Out, Cool.
 When searching a room, etc. This isn't just looking, it's wandering around and such.
 - Make/fix something, McGuyver.
 When you try to repair or build something.
 - Do something through stress, Hot.
 Like Defy Danger, but you're specifically